On Stable and Unstable Behaviours of Certain Rotation Segments: Generic Diffeomorphisms

-Note we could have started with any stable branch $\widetilde{\lambda_s}$ as well.
-So these two claims above show that, under the assumptions (\ref{Gr_condition}) and (\ref{rotation_set_assumption}), if one branch of the hyperbolic fixed point $\widetilde {Q_\ast}$ is bounded, then all four branches are bounded.
+Note that we could have started with any stable branch $\widetilde{\lambda_s}$ as well.
+So these two claims above show that, under the assumptions (\ref{Gr_condition}) and (\ref{rotation_set_assumption}), if one branch at the hyperbolic fixed point $\widetilde {Q_\ast}$ is bounded, then all four branches are bounded.
 Moreover, in this case, they all have the same closure.
 Then the final arguments follow exactly from Oliveira in \cite{Oliveira}, page 582, namely we get an intersection between a stable and an unstable branch.
-As this contradicts Proposition~\ref{stable_unstable}, all four branches are unbounded. \end{proof}
+As this homoclinic intersection contradicts Proposition~\ref{stable_unstable}, all four branches at $\widetilde{Q}^{*}$ are unbounded.